-My hubby Eric and I found out we were pregnant on Friday, February 10th, 2012.
+My first husband Eric and I found out we were pregnant on Friday, February 10th, 2012.
 I was supposed to start my period around the 8th so by the morning of the 10th, I was more than antsy to go ahead and take a pregnancy test.
 A faint plus sign appeared and I think I sat there in disbelief for a minute before starting to doubt my own eyes.
 Of course, Eric was asleep, as he works later hours, so I woke him up and showed him the test, barely containing my excitement.
 Doubtful as well (and probably blind from sleep), he got up and took a better look at it under brighter lighting.
 The plus sign was definitely there… barely!
 Multiple positive tests later and we knew for sure.
 I can’t express my relief and overwhelming happiness in that moment.
 Being able to start a family is truly the sweetest gift!

 We found out we were due October 16th – a fall baby!
 I love fall.
 Halloween, the smell of cinnamon, beautiful mums, and the brisk air in the mornings all help make for my favorite season.

 Looking back at my first trimester, I can’t believe that I’m already this far!
 The thought of being pregnant and what that entails is slowly becoming a reality in my mind.
 I haven’t had too many symptoms, though I must admit, at times, I was hoping for more symptoms just to know that everything was going well down there.
 So far, I had very tender boobies, only rare and slight cases of queasiness (mostly while driving), and a very fair amount of gas (TMI?).
 I know looking back I will be glad that my first trimester was fairly asymptomatic.
 I’ve gone from worried to excited to all shades in between and can’t be more thankful that everything is going well.